googleapis/google-cloud-ruby/RELEASING.md

-# Releasing gcloud-ruby
+# Releasing google-cloud-ruby

-The gcloud-ruby library uses [semantic versioning](http://semver.org).
+The google-cloud-ruby library uses [semantic versioning](http://semver.org).
 Replace the `<prev_version>` and `<version>` placeholders shown in the examples below with the appropriate numbers, e.g. `0.1.0` and `0.2.0`.

-After all [pull requests](https://github.com/GoogleCloudPlatform/gcloud-ruby/pulls) for a release have been merged and all [Travis CI builds](https://travis-ci.org/GoogleCloudPlatform/gcloud-ruby) are green, you may create a release as follows:
+After all [pull requests](https://github.com/GoogleCloudPlatform/google-cloud-ruby/pulls) for a release have been merged and all [Travis CI builds](https://travis-ci.org/GoogleCloudPlatform/google-cloud-ruby) are green, you may create a release as follows:

-1. Build the gcloud-ruby gem locally.
+1. Build the google-cloud-ruby gem locally.

   ```sh
   $ rake build
   ```

-1. Install the gcloud-ruby gem locally.
+1. Install the google-cloud-ruby gem locally.

   ```sh
   $ rake install